creditkarma/sharding-module/README.md

 ```

-**shardMgr.doForAllShards** Loops over all the shards and runs the given function for each of them
+**doForAllShards**: Loops over all the shards and runs the given function for each of them

 * `op`: **function**,
 * `opts`: **argType (optional)**,